gavinlyonsrepo/ERM19264_UC1609_PICO/README.md

 | 3 | drawBitmap() |  Vertical | default,  setDrawBitmapAddr(true) |
 | 4 | drawBitmap() |   Horizontal | setDrawBitmapAddr(false) |

 See the bitmap example file for more details on each method.
-Bitmaps can be turned to data [here at link]( https://javl.github.io/image2cpp/) , Bitmaps  should be defined in the program memory and buffers in the data memory, for methods 3 & 4 buffers can be initialised with bitmap data.
+Bitmaps can be turned to data [here at link]( https://javl.github.io/image2cpp/).

 *User adjustments*